New campaigner Ryan under fire from hecklers and Obama

 "What's gutsy about giving millionaires and billionaires tax breaks?
 What's gutsy about gutting Medicaid and Medicare?"
 Biden said in Durham, North Carolina.

-Polls show that Medicare is very popular and Romney himself has distanced himself from Ryan's plan.
+Polls show that Medicare is very popular and Romney has distanced himself from Ryan's plan.

-(Additional reporting by Steve Holland and Andy Sullivan; Editing by Alistair Bell and Christopher Wilson)
+(Additional reporting by Steve Holland, Andy Sullivan, and Jeff Mason; Editing by Alistair Bell and Christopher Wilson)